Solar panel bird proofing: an expert guide

 What problems can birds cause under your solar panels?

-Birds nesting under solar panels can cause chaos, messing up everything to do with the panels' efficiency and the surrounding structures.
+Birds nesting under solar panels can cause chaos, messing up everything from the panels' output to the surrounding structures.
 In some cases, the damage can end up being an expensive headache.

 Let's look at some of these issues in more detail: